What is a Limit Order in Stocks: An In-Depth Exploration

 4. Becoming a Limit Order: Once the stop price is reached, the stop limit order becomes a limit order.
 It will only be executed at the specified limit price or better.

-It’s important to note that while a stop-limit order guarantees the execution price, it does not guarantee that the order will be filled.
+It’s important to note that while a stop-limit order guarantees the execution price, it does not guarantee that it will be filled.
 The order may remain unfilled if the stock’s price does not reach the limit price.

 Traders often use stop-limit orders to manage risk and protect their positions.
 By setting a stop price, they can automatically trigger a limit order to buy or sell a stock if it starts moving in an unfavourable direction.
 This allows them to define their maximum acceptable loss or target a specific entry or exit point.